spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/pipeline-templates/plan.md

 ---
-layout: single
 title:  "Visualize a Hydrated Pipeline"
-sidebar:
-  nav: guides
+weight: 25
+description: >
+  Visualize a pipeline created from a pipeline template without actually instantiating one
 ---
+Y

-You can use `spin` CLI to visualize a pipeline created from a pipeline template without actually instantiating one.
+ou can use `spin` CLI to visualize a pipeline created from a pipeline template without actually instantiating one.

 When you do this, you are creating JSON output that looks like regular pipeline